 During the decade following the symposium, the US-based effort becoming known as industrial ecology joined with and built upon a substantial body of research, practice, and expertise already underway throughout the world, but especially in northern Europe.
 The field’s growth was signaled by two Gordon Research Conferences in the United States as well as a number of special sessions at annual meetings and conferences of various professional and scientific organizations.

-In the late 1990s the field gained increased international recognition through the creation of the Journal of Industrial Ecology -- now a widely respected, scholarly, peer-reviewed journal -- and the establishment of an academic degree-giving program at the Norwegian University of Science and Technology (NTNU).
+In the late 1990s the field gained increased international recognition through the creation of the Journal of Industrial Ecology - now a widely respected, scholarly, peer-reviewed journal.
+The journal is based at the Center for Industrial Ecology at Yale University and is edited in collaboration with the Norwegian University of Science and Technology (NTNU) and Tsinghua University.